vink246/extract_facial/README.md

 ## Contributing and Local Development
-Please check the [CONTRIBUTING](/CONTRIBUTING.md) guidelines for information on how to contribute to docrunner.
+Please check the [CONTRIBUTING](/CONTRIBUTING.md) guidelines for information on how to contribute to extract_facial.